sparkyScientist/jui-junnarkar.github.io/_posts/2025-09-01-Optical_diag_wire_plasma.md

 ## Plasma Light as a Thermometer

-OES provided gas temperatures by fitting rotational spectra of **N₂ and OH**.
+OES provided gas temperatures by fitting rotational spectra of N₂ and OH.
 Key findings:

 - **Gas temperature rises with RF power**: N₂ rotational spectra reached ~1200 K at 110 W and low flow.